All Episodes

 Our checks don't clear at the bank?

-Because again, the wedding announcements are paid advertised.
+Because again, the wedding announcements are paid advertising.

 But editorially, a newspaper can either carry them or not carry them.

-If a newspaper does choose to carry them, then you might run the risk of social conservatives who for whom this is such a hot button issue that you're like a guy who was on the phone to me today in the local Show saying, Mark, I just cancel my subscription because the Dallas Morning News runs the gay weddings and the wedding announcements.
+If a newspaper does choose to carry them, then you might run the risk of social conservatives for whom this is such a hot-button issue that you're like a guy who was on the phone to me today in the local show saying, Mark, I just canceled my subscription because the Dallas Morning News runs the gay weddings and the wedding announcements.

 And I said, first of all, you're totally entitled.